SlenderStone/MessageHandler.Documentation/api.md

 <!-- end of code block -->

-The response of the authorization request will provide you an access_token which is valid for a limited amount of time (but can be refereshed).
+The response of the authorization request will provide you an access_token which is valid for a limited amount of time (but can be refreshed).
 The response body format looks like this:

 <!-- start of code block -->